Ed-Fi-Alliance-OSS/Data-Management-Service/eng/docker-compose/README.md

 `docker-compose.yml` file.
 The `docker compose` command accepts multiple `-f [filename]` flags, which allows you to combine multiple compose files into the same network segment.
-Thus you can run `docker-compose.yml` _and_ one of the `dms-*.yml` files at the same time to get a full-fledge testing and demonstration environment.
+Thus you can run `docker-compose.yml` _and_ one of the `dms-*.yml` files at the same time to get a full-fledged testing and demonstration environment.

 Before running these, create a `.env` file.
 The `.env.example` is a good